NGC 2525

 NGC 2525 is a barred spiral galaxy located in the constellation Puppis.
 It is located at a distance of about 70 million light years from Earth, which, given its apparent dimensions, means that NGC 2525 is about 46,000 light years across.
 It was discovered by William Herschel on February 23, 1791.

+Properties

 The galaxy has a bar and two main spiral arms with high surface brightness.
 HII regions are observed in the arms.
 The brightest stars of the galaxy have apparent magnitude around 22.
 Its nucleus is small and bright.
 In the centre of the galaxy is predicted to lie a supermassive black hole whose mass is estimated to be between 1.1 and 44 million solar masses, based on the spiral arm pitch angle.